 For manufacturers this a mainstream problem, and in many cases they don't buy these materials directly, but they are incorporated into products, sometimes by their Tier 3 and 4 suppliers.
 Traceability requires reaching far upstream and being able to track material flows through refining, amalgamation and manufacture.

-Circulor’s platform can ensure closed loop recycling of electronics and prove the recycling or disposal process is conducted responsibly.
+Circulor’s solutions are already ensuring closed loop recycling of materials including electronics, plastics and EV batteries.
+Traceability data also prove that the recycling or disposal process is conducted responsibly.

-Furthermore many of the issues found in extractive industries will be reduced if electronics are properly recycled, as this will reduce the reliance on newly mined material.
+Furthermore many of the issues found in extractive industries will be reduced if recycling rates increase as it reduces the reliance on newly mined material.

 Construction & Infrastructure supply chains are having significant impacts on the planet.
 Last year, when we went into lockdown, global carbon emissions fell by 7% – which the Paris Agreement requires every year.
 During lockdown the global economy all but ground to a halt and we still only reduced carbon emissions by seven percent.
 The reason being is that Automotive, Construction and Consumer Electronics account for more than 50% of global emissions.